webpack-contrib/mini-css-extract-plugin/README.md

 ```

 ### Hot Module Reloading (HMR)

+Note: HMR is automatically supported in webpack 5.
+No need to configure it.
+Skip the following:

 The `mini-css-extract-plugin` supports hot reloading of actual css files in development.
 Some options are provided to enable HMR of both standard stylesheets and locally scoped CSS or CSS modules.